Towards Green Automated Machine Learning: Status Quo and Future Directions: Quantifying Sustainability

 \subsection{Ignored Side Factors}

 None of the measures previously discussed includes other side factors such as the resources used by the scheduler of the HPC system, or by a potential database holding the data, or the whole process of generating and transferring the data.
-Especially the latter is crucial, as reusing existing data (instead of generating new one) makes a paper more environmentally friendly, if one does not account for the data generation.
+Especially the latter is crucial, as reusing existing data (instead of generating new ones) makes a paper more environmentally friendly if one does not account for the data generation.
 Similarly, the share of the footprint caused by the production of the hardware itself is almost impossible to quantify, as this would require knowledge of details about both the lifetime and the future usage of the hardware in advance.
-Lastly, one actually needs to quantify environmental impact in terms of multiple measures, as the production of hardware, the operation of HPC systems and other factors also impact the environment apart from \COe emissions, for example, through water usage.
+Lastly, one actually needs to quantify the environmental impact in terms of multiple measures, as the production of hardware, the operation of HPC systems and other factors also impact the environment apart from \COe{} emissions, for example, through water usage.
 Overall, the problem of quantifying the environmental footprint of scientific research is extremely complex and may constitute a custom paper on its own.
+We refer the interested reader to the research area of software sustainability for more all-encompassing general work on the matter \citep{calero2013systematic,lago2015framing,calero20195ws}.